slf-dot-ch/snowmicropyn/docs/api_reference.rst

 Receive Version Number and Git Hash
 -----------------------------------

-To receive the version of *snowmicropyn* and the githash of *snowmicropyn* your using, do the following:
+To receive the version of *snowmicropyn* and the git hash of *snowmicropyn* you're using, do the following:

 .. code-block:: python